Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 You can make deposits:

-- · To qualifying accounts linked to your Citibank® Banking Card 1  at any Proprietary Citibank ATM in the U.S., 24 hours a day, 7 days a week.
+- Â· To qualifying accounts linked to your CitibankÂ® Banking Card 1  at any Proprietary Citibank ATM in the U.S., 24 hours a day, 7 days a week.
 Simply follow the directions on the ATM screen to insert your check or cash deposit in the appropriate slot.
 Some instruments such as some money orders or foreign checks cannot be accepted by the ATM terminal and must be deposited with a branch representative.
 When your transaction is completed, you will receive a transaction record via email or print (which ever option you select), that will provide an image of the check(s) or a breakdown of the cash accepted.
-- · With a teller, during regular banking hours, at any Citibank branch in the United States;
+- Â· With a teller, during regular banking hours, at any Citibank branch in the United States;
-- · By using our Deposit/Payment Express boxes which are located at select Citibank branch locations;
+- Â· By using our Deposit/Payment Express boxes which are located at select Citibank branch locations;
-- · By mail;
+- Â· By mail;
-- · By Mobile Check Deposit;
+- Â· By Mobile Check Deposit;
-- · By Direct Deposit (forms for establishing direct deposits can be obtained at any Citibank branch or through Citibank® Online);
+- Â· By Direct Deposit (forms for establishing direct deposits can be obtained at any Citibank branch or through CitibankÂ® Online);
-- · By Citibank® Global Transfer Service (where available);
+- Â· By CitibankÂ® Global Transfer Service (where available);
-- · By an ACH or wire transfer; or
+- Â· By an ACH or wire transfer; or
-- · By Inter Institution Transfer Service.
+- Â· By Inter Institution Transfer Service.
 For more information about these transfer services, refer to the 'Electronic Banking' section of this Manual.

 ## Footnotes:

-- 1 To ensure your accounts are properly linked, please stop by a branch or contact CitiPhone Banking® at 1-888-CITIBANK.
-You may also view a list of eligible accounts types, and link your qualifying Citi® accounts to your Citibank® Banking Card by signing on to citibankonline.com.
+- 1 To ensure your accounts are properly linked, please stop by a branch or contact CitiPhone BankingÂ® at 1-888-CITIBANK.
+You may also view a list of eligible accounts types, and link your qualifying CitiÂ® accounts to your CitibankÂ® Banking Card by signing on to citibankonline.com.
 Select the 'Link/Unlink Other Citi Accounts' option under 'Services' and follow the instructions.

 We may accept items payable to you, or to any of you, from any source without questioning the authority of the person making the deposit.
 We also may give cash back to any authorized account signer(s) or agent(s) in connection with items payable to any owner, whether or not the items have been endorsed by the owner.
 If you make a deposit or payment that is not accompanied by instructions indicating how or where it is to be credited, we may apply it at our discretion, to any loan or deposit account any of you maintain with us.